JinLi711/Protein-Structures/record_files/Log.md

 # March 13, 2019

 Spent 2 hours trying to get DSSP to work.
 What a waste of time.
 Gave up, going to use RaptorX instead to predict secondary structure.

+# March 17, 2019

+Tried to look for scripts that fills in missing residues / atoms into PDB file.
+Couldn't find any that were well integrated into Python.